play-co/appflood/README.md

 AppFlood support is still in progress.
 In the meantime you can use this plugin as a starting point in case you want to integrate it yourself.
-Right now only the Android platform is working and only for analytics it does not show advertising.
+Right now only the Android platform is working and only for analytics; it does not show advertising.

 ## Usage